iNotes and Dedications

 Pim "writes" Galacta Girl stories for writing class, but learns the hard way that the easy way isn't.

-Missive: Don't be passive.
+Missive: Don't whine - WORK!
+Stop being passive.
 Take charge and make the future you want happen.

 108 "We'll Fix It In Editing"